 State of Residence Oregon Statute Or.
-Rev. Stat. §§ 646A.600 - 646A.628 Definition of "Personal Information" A) A consumer's first name or first initial and last name in combination with any one or more of the following data elements, if encryption, redaction, or other methods have not rendered the data elements unusable or if the data elements are encrypted and the encryption key has been acquired: (1) a consumer's Social Security number; (2) a consumer's driver's license number or state ID card number issued by the Department of Transportation; (3) a consumer's passport number or other ID number issued by the United States; (4) a consumer's financial account number, credit card number, or debit card number, in combination with any required security code, access code, or password that would permit access to a consumer's financial account, or any other information or combination formation that a person reasonably knows or should know would permit access to the consumer's financial account; (5) data from automatic measurements of a consumer's physical characteristics such as an image of a fingerprint, retina, or iris that are used to authenticate the consumer's identity in the course of a financial transaction or other transaction; (6) a consumer's health insurance policy number or thealth insurance subscriber identification number in combination with any other unique identifier that a health insurer uses to identify the consumer; or (7) any information about a consumer's medical history or mental or physical condition or about a health care professional's medical diagnosis or treatment of the consumer; or (B) A username or other means of identifying a consumer for the purpose of permitting access to the consumer's first name or first initial and last name, if: (1) encryption, redaction, or other methods have not rendered the data element or combination of data elements unusable; and (2) the data element or combination of data elements would enable a person to commit identity theft against a consumer.
+Rev. Stat. §§ 646A.600 - 646A.628 Definition of "Personal Information" A) A consumer's first name or first initial and last name in combination with any one or more of the following data elements, if encryption, redaction, or other methods have not rendered the data elements unusable or if the data elements are encrypted and the encryption key has been acquired: (1) a consumer's Social Security number; (2) a consumer's driver's license number or state ID card number issued by the Department of Transportation; (3) a consumer's passport number or other ID number issued by the United States; (4) a consumer's financial account number, credit card number, or debit card number, in combination with any required security code, access code, or password that would permit access to a consumer's financial account, or any other information or combination of information that a person reasonably knows or should know would permit access to the consumer's financial account; (5) data from automatic measurements of a consumer's physical characteristics such as an image of a fingerprint, retina, or iris that are used to authenticate the consumer's identity in the course of a financial transaction or other transaction; (6) a consumer's health insurance policy number or health insurance subscriber identification number in combination with any other unique identifier that a health insurer uses to identify the consumer; or (7) any information about a consumer's medical history or mental or physical condition or about a health care professional's medical diagnosis or treatment of the consumer; or (C) Any of the data elements described in (A) or (B) without the consumer's username, or the consumer's first name or first initial and last name, if: (1) encryption, redaction, or other methods have not rendered the data element or combination of data elements unusable; and (2) the data element or combination of data elements would enable a person to commit identity theft against a consumer.
 Definition of "Breach" Unauthorized acquisition of computerized data that materially compromises the security, confidentiality, or integrity of personal information that a person maintains or possesses.